Jerjoker007/discord-bot-js/README.md

   - **Error Channel** → for bot execution and database error logs

 - 🛠️ `/ravi-config database`
-  Sets up the 3 channels used by the bot:
   - **Host** → IP of the postgres database

 ---